 Audi Q3 review - MPG, CO2 and running costs

-Fuel economy is respectable across the Q3 range, that said, if you pick one of the hotter models and drive it hard, you can expect a penalty at the pumps.
+Fuel economy is respectable across the Q3 range although, of course, if you pick one of the hotter models and drive it hard, you can expect a penalty at the pumps.

-The diesel engines are the most frugal, and the lower power 148bhp diesel found in the Sport 35 TDI will reach 48.7mpg on a WLTP test.
-The punchiest 187bhp diesel engine is capable of returning 40.4mpg - thanks to the 4x4 penalty.
+The diesel engines are the most frugal, and the lower power 148bhp diesel found in the 35 TDI Technik will reach up to 56.5mpg on a WLTP test.
+The punchiest 187bhp diesel engine is capable of returning 42.8mpg - thanks to the 4x4 penalty.

-If you opt for the new 45 TFSI e plug-in hybrid, you can look forward to cheaper company car Benefit-in-Kind tax thanks to its low 36-38g/km C02 emissions, and if you keep the battery charged you'll get up to 31 miles in electric-only mode.
-Quoted fuel economy is 176.6mpg, but as soon as the battery runs down MPG will plummet.
-We'd expect a ballpark real world figure to be closer to that of one of the diesels - or worse.
+If you opt for the new 45 TFSI e plug-in hybrid, you can look forward to cheaper company car Benefit-in-Kind tax thanks to its low 44-45g/km CO2 emissions, and if you keep the battery charged you'll get up to 31 miles in electric-only mode.
+Quoted fuel economy is 176.6mpg, but as soon as the battery runs down you can expect overall economy to plummet.

 The entry-level 35 TFSI in Technik specification falls into group 23 for insurance, which should mean reasonable premiums.
 Moving up through the range brings significantly more expensive insurance costs, however.
 The 227bhp 45 TFSI, in fashionable S line trim, sees a rise to group 33, while the same car with the top Vorsprung equipment level is in group 36.